TBDA-Classes/2025G2/docs/ui_ux/ui_ux_research.md

 - Optional **threshold indicators** (e.g., red if exceeding target consumption).
 - Integrates with **sustainability KPIs** like CO₂ emissions per cycle.

-**Why it matters:**
-Energy usage is a significant cost driver in manufacturing.
-The `EnergyKPI` component makes consumption transparent, enabling teams to monitor efficiency and correlate energy peaks with machine activity.
-It also supports sustainability tracking by converting energy data into actionable cost and environmental metrics.

 ---